Metrics for Dataset Demographic Bias: A Case Study on Facial Expression Recognition: Introduction

 Although the development of bias is a complex phenomenon, deep learning techniques are especially susceptible to bias in datasets~\cite{Ntoutsi2020}.
 These techniques learn patterns autonomously and can often get confused between correlated patterns.
 When certain demographic characteristics are correlated with the target class of a problem, it is possible for the models to incorporate and amplify that correlation.
 This ends up resulting in a biased and differentiated prediction for certain individuals and demographic groups.

-To recognize and solve these issues, it is crucial to measure bias, both in the final models and in the data that originate them.
-Although different metrics have been proposed~\cite{Verma2018}, most of them are only focused on the bias exhibited by the trained models.
-The measurement of bias in the source datasets has not got the same attention, although it enables the validation of new bias mitigation methods~\cite{Zhao2017}, the explanation of bias transference throughout the training process~\cite{Dominguez-Catena2022}, and the demographic description of the application environment where a dataset or model can be safely used~\cite{Mitchell2019}.
+To recognize and solve these issues, it is crucial to measure bias, both in the final models and in the datasets.
+Although different metrics have been proposed~\cite{Verma2018}, most of them focus only on the bias exhibited by the trained models.
+The measurement of bias in the source datasets has not received the same attention, although it enables the validation of new bias mitigation methods~\cite{Zhao2017}, the explanation of bias transference throughout the training process~\cite{Dominguez-Catena2022}, and the demographic description of the application environment where a dataset or model can be safely used~\cite{Mitchell2019}.

 In this article, we explore metrics that can be used to measure demographic bias in datasets.
 Most previous works that have focused on this issue~\cite{Dulhanty2019,Buolamwini2018} study biases only from an intuitive notion, without using bias metrics.
 A few works~\cite{Zhao2017,Kim2019} have employed metrics specific to bias, although only considering a single metric and without taking the different types of demographic bias into account.
 This work aims to serve as a unifying framework for the few metrics that have been already used for this purpose and those that can be adapted from other fields with equivalent problems, such as population diversity metrics used in ecology.
 This wider variety of metrics allows us to cover specific types of biases that were previously unmeasured.
 Accordingly, we propose a taxonomy for dataset bias metrics based on the type of bias measured, facilitating the selection of appropriate metrics.
 Based on this taxonomy, we aim to find a concrete, expressive, and interpretable set of metrics to facilitate the work of analyzing the demographic and bias properties of ML datasets.
-To the best of our knowledge, no such taxonomy or metric selection has been previously proposed.
+To our knowledge, no such taxonomy or metric selection has been previously proposed.